 Having good governance arrangements will ensure that as a trustee you can dedicate sufficient time to making the best use of limited resources.
-Spending time on deciding priorities and where resources should be applied to meet your objectives will ensure a clear focus on maximising limited resources.
+Spend time on deciding priorities and where resources should be applied to meet your objectives which will result in a clear focus on maximising limited resources.

-Increasingly charities are asked to measure and report on the impact that you are making in relation to your charitable objectives.
+Increasingly charities need to measure and report on the impact that you are making in relation to your charitable objectives.
 As a trustee, you may find it difficult to measure and report on your charity’s impact in a concise and meaningful way.
-Often this is because you haven’t fully identified the measurements, you aren’t tracking them and/or you don’t have a reporting system in place for reviewing and challenging them.
+Often this is because you haven’t fully identified the measurements, you aren’t tracking them and/or you don’t have a reporting system for reviewing and challenging them.

-A good governance framework will include high quality reporting arrangements that track and measure the impacts of your charity.
+A good governance framework will include high quality reporting arrangements so you can track and measure the impacts of your charity.
 To help ensure that as a trustee you are on top of your charity’s purposes, then set up Key Performance Indicators and other metrics to measure them, review them and take actions.

-Charities need a good mix of trustees and with recent scandals (Kids Company; Save the Children and Oxfam) affecting the sector, some prospective trustees may need to be persuaded that the rewards outweigh the risks.
+Charities need a good mix of trustees.
+And with recent scandals (Kids Company; Save the Children and Oxfam) affecting the sector, some prospective trustees may need persuaded that the rewards outweigh the risks.

 Good governance arrangements will help you ensure that you have a relevant skills matrix.
 And you will have a trustee recruitment and retention policy that you can rely on to target, attract and retain the trustees that you need.
 The prospective trustees will be more attracted to your charity if they believe that you have a professional approach to implementing and improving good governance standards.